valkey-io/valkey-doc/docs/management/sentinel.md

 using the `requirepass` directive, so that data will be readable by unauthenticated clients.

-In order for Sentinels to connect to Redis server instances when they are configured with `requirepass`, the Sentinel configuration must include the `sentinel auth-pass` directive, in the format:
+In order for Sentinels to connect to Valkey server instances when they are configured with `requirepass`, the Sentinel configuration must include the `sentinel auth-pass` directive, in the format: